confused-Techie/atom-backend/docs/reference/returns.md

 ## Package Object Short

 This is the most common return for a package, which leaves out some details of the package, most notably, all versions extra versions and version information.
-But this includes enough data allowing the user to understand the package itself, and to download the latest version of it's source.
+This includes enough data allowing the user to understand the package itself and to download the latest version of its source.

 ### Schema